 PHP code is usually processed by a PHP interpreter implemented as a module in the web server or as a Common Gateway Interface (CGI) executable.
 The web server software combines the results of the interpreted and executed PHP code, which may be any type of data, including images, with the generated web page.
 PHP code may also be executed with a command-line interface (CLI) and can be used to implement standalone graphical applications.

 PHP can be used on all major operating systems, including Linux, many Unix variants (including HP-UX, Solaris and OpenBSD), Microsoft Windows, Mac OS X, RISC OS, and probably others.
-PHP has also support for most of the web servers today.
+It also has support for most of the web servers today.
 This includes Apache, IIS, and many others.
 And this includes any web server that can utilize the FastCGI PHP binary, like lighttpd and nginx.
-PHP works as either a module, or as a CGI processor.